FourThievesVinegar/solderless-microlab/docs/assembly.md

 ![Control Unit Interfaces](/docs/media/microlab-control-unit-interface.jpg)

+**Mounting the components**

+- Inside the enclosure, connect the 5v and 12v power supplies to the enclosure with velcro straps.
+- Attach the straps to the case using small M3 screws.
+   - You can use similar screws to connect the larger lever connectors, the arduino, and the relay break-out board (if you are using it instead of the Pi hat).
+   - You can use similar straps to hold the display and the Pi in place.
+   - Basically, everything is going to be strapped in and bolted down
+   - You can also attach small velcro straps to bundle wires and reduce the rats nest factor

+The interface to the other components are standard female barrel plug connectors.
+- Insert the leads for these through the holes you cut previously
+   - Cut away any excess housing material on the threads
+   - Secure to the enclosure with the connectors' threaded nuts
+- Use lever connectors as needed to connect the leads from the barrel plug connectors to the 12v power, as well as to the appropriate relays.
+   - If you're not sure which relays are which, consult the documentation for your relay hat or board.
+   - Consult the pin diagram for your Pi for which GPIO pins to connect to the relay board if you are using a separate relay breakout board like the one pictured here.
+   - See `backend/hardware/base_hardware.yaml` for which GPIO pins activate which systems
+- If you have a reactor light and a button to use it with, wire the button according to its instructions and connect it to the appropriate barrel plug connector.

+There are several other connections to make inside the housing:
+- Connect the 12v input on the Arduino's motor control board to the 12v power supply
+- Connect the temperature probe and motor control shield to the USB ports on the Pi.
+You may also want to add a short male-to-female USB cable to more easily connect to peripherals like a keyboard.
+- The relay board and fan both require 5v power.
+Set up a 1-to-3 lever connector to use as a splitter and connect them to it
+   - As input, you can use the +5v and GND from the motor control shield
+- Connect the stepper motor control cables to the motor control board
+   - Wrap the 3 stepper motor control cables in the split loom cable wrap
+      - We highly recommend you label both ends of the cables with tape!
+   - Feed the 4-wide end of the cables (not the 6-wide - those plug into the motors!) and the cable wrap into the housing
+   - Connect each of the X, Y, and Z cables to the appropriate spot on the motor control board
+   - Secure the cables inside the cable wrap (tight zip ties are good for this) and secure the cable wrap to the enclosure using copius electrical tape
+      - The goal is to prevent cables from being yanked loose or damaging components when tugged from the outside

+Once everything is connected, the inside of your box should look something like this:

+![Control Unit Interior](/docs/media/microlab-control-unit-inside.jpg)

-Inside the enclosure, the 5v and 12v power supplies are connected to the enclosure with velcro straps.
-They connect to standard barrel plug connectors which connect to lever-style wire connectors that provide 5v and 12v power controlled by relays.
-NOTE: In this image, the relay board is separated from the Pi (rather than using a relay hat) - this requires wiring the GPIO pins on the Pi to the appropriate control pins on the relay board.
+NOTE: In this image, the relay board is separated from the Pi (rather than using a relay hat).
 It is possible to wire everything together using less-expensive soldering techniques or wire nuts, but the lever connectors are very easy to assemble and reconfigure as needed.

-![Control Unit Interior](/docs/media/microlab-control-unit-inside.jpg)

-**Constructing the enclosure**

-Because folded corrugated plastic tends to return to its original position, it may be necessary to cut off tabs and re-attach them with duct tape, which provides more flexibility.
-The pictured enclosure is 8" x 6" x 4" and fits all of the Lab Control Unit components comfortably inside.
-We also recommend a small fan to ensure air flow.
-Components and velcro straps can be attached to the enclosure using short M3 screws, washers, and nuts.

 ### Syringe Pump Assembly